 1. Echo on PSTN.
 G.711 μ-law carries far-end audio back into the near-end mic path.
 Without active echo cancellation the LLM hears itself and loops.
 Fix: enable AEC on the media server and validate on every SIP trunk you add — don’t trust the vendor default.

 2. Hallucinated bookings.
-The agent confirms a Tuesday 3pm that doesn’t exist in the calendar.
+The agent confirms a Tuesday 3pm that isn’t in the calendar.
 Fix: never let the LLM commit a transaction from its output alone.
-Always make the tool call, wait for the 2xx, and read the real confirmation back to the caller.
+Make the tool call, wait for the 2xx, and read the real confirmation back to the caller.

 3. Tool-call timeouts.
 External APIs (CRM, calendar, billing) go slow; the LLM blocks and TTS stalls.
-Fix: set a hard 700 ms timeout on every tool, and prepare a filler utterance (“one moment while I pull that up”) the agent can speak while waiting.
+Fix: set a hard 700 ms timeout on every tool and prepare a filler utterance (“one moment while I pull that up”) the agent speaks while waiting.

 4. Bad escalation handoff.
-The human agent picks up cold with no context.
-Fix: generate a 1-sentence call-context summary on escalation, pass it with the transfer, and play a recording of the last customer utterance to the human in their softphone.
+The human picks up cold with no context.
+Fix: generate a one-sentence call-context summary on escalation, pass it with the transfer, and play the last caller utterance into the human’s softphone.

 5. Missing consent and disclosure.
-The first lawsuit on EU AI Act Article 50 will be a greeting that didn’t mention AI.
-Fix: bake disclosure into the first TTS utterance; log the transcript with timestamp; store for the retention window your regulator mandates.
+The first EU AI Act Article 50 lawsuit will be a greeting that never mentioned AI.
+Fix: bake disclosure into the first TTS utterance, log the transcript with a timestamp, and store it for the retention window your regulator mandates.

 KPIs — what to measure on day one

 Quality KPIs.
-Word error rate on your call corpus (target < 8%), containment rate (% of calls resolved without human), CSAT on post-call SMS (target ≥ 4.3 / 5), hallucination rate on booked actions (target 0%).
-Run weekly with 200 random calls human-labeled.
+Word error rate on your own call corpus (target < 8%), containment rate (share of calls resolved without a human), CSAT on post-call SMS (target ≥ 4.3 / 5), and hallucination rate on booked actions (target 0%).
+Run it weekly against 200 random human-labeled calls.

 Business KPIs.
-Cost per resolved call (compare to human baseline), abandonment rate vs legacy IVR (target –30%), conversion rate on outbound (benchmark against human agents), upsell rate on inbound (AI often beats human here for mid-market).
+Cost per resolved call (versus the human baseline), abandonment rate versus legacy IVR (target −30%), conversion on outbound (benchmark against human agents), and upsell rate on inbound (AI often beats humans here for mid-market).

 Build vs buy — the only useful checklist

-Buy a platform (Vapi, Retell, Synthflow, ElevenLabs Conversational AI, Bland) when your call flow is broadly industry-standard, your call volume is under ~500k minutes/month, you have under four weeks to first production traffic, you’re comfortable with vendor lock-in on the orchestration layer, and your compliance envelope is narrow (no HIPAA, no PCI, no on-prem).
+Buy a platform (Vapi, Retell, Synthflow, ElevenLabs Conversational AI, Bland) when your call flow is broadly industry-standard, volume is under ~500k minutes/month, you have under four weeks to first production traffic, you’re fine with orchestration-layer lock-in, and your compliance envelope is narrow (no HIPAA, no PCI, no on-prem).

-Build (LiveKit + Deepgram + OpenAI/Claude/Gemini + ElevenLabs/Cartesia) when you’re over that volume threshold, you’re in a regulated industry, you need custom tool-calling against internal systems (EHR, core banking, dispatch), you want your own observability and swap-able model layer, or your latency budget is under 700 ms voice-to-voice.
+Build (LiveKit + Deepgram + OpenAI/Claude/Gemini + ElevenLabs/Cartesia) when you’re over that volume, in a regulated industry, need custom tool-calling against internal systems (EHR, core banking, dispatch), want your own observability and a swap-able model layer, or your latency budget is under 700 ms. That’s where our AI integration services tend to earn their keep.

-Buy an enterprise CCaaS (Twilio + Autopilot, Amazon Connect + Lex, Dialogflow CX + Gemini, Azure Communication Services + OpenAI) when your procurement requires a single Tier-1 vendor, you’re already on their cloud, or your enterprise service desk already runs on their platform and you want the AI layer bolted on rather than rebuilt.
+Buy an enterprise CCaaS (Twilio, Amazon Connect + Lex, Dialogflow CX + Gemini, Azure Communication Services) when procurement requires a single Tier-1 vendor, you’re already on their cloud, or your service desk already runs on their platform and you want the AI layer bolted on rather than rebuilt.

 When not to deploy an AI call assistant

 Don’t deploy when the call is the most valuable customer interaction.
-High-touch B2B sales, clinical diagnosis, grief counseling, and high-value account management still outperform AI on retention and NPS — and the reputational risk of a failure is much larger than the savings.
-For those workloads, an agent-assist copilot is the right level.
+High-touch B2B sales, clinical diagnosis, grief counseling, and high-value account management still beat AI on retention and NPS — and the reputational risk of a failure dwarfs the savings.
+For those, an agent-assist copilot is the right level.

 Don’t deploy when you can’t instrument.
 If you can’t measure containment, CSAT, and hallucination rate weekly, the agent drifts silently and you find out via a customer-complaint tweet six weeks later.
 Observability comes first, deployment second.

 Don’t deploy where the regulator hasn’t ruled.
-Some jurisdictions are still writing AI voice regulation — if the compliance team can’t point at a specific statute or guidance, pilot agent-assist first and wait on customer-facing deployment.
+Some jurisdictions are still writing AI-voice law — if the compliance team can’t point at a specific statute or guidance, pilot agent-assist first and wait on the customer-facing rollout.

 Planning a voice agent rollout in a regulated industry?